OrganicityEu/organicityeu.github.io/doc/HowToAccessToken.md

 These **Access Tokens** can be used to call different [Organicity APIs](https://organicityeu.github.io/api/) and to [push an Assets to the Organicity Experimenter Site](HowToPushAnAsset.md).

+We recommend to use https://jwt.io to decode your tokens during the development.